Our Team

 Megan Stanfill, Executive Director

 Megan Stanfill joined the Alliance for Historic Wyoming in November of 2021.
-Originally from Virginia, she received a BA in History with a minor in Business from Mary Baldwin University.
-Her coursework specialized in military history as she was also an active cadet in the Virginia Women’s Institute for Leadership, the only all women’s Corps of Cadets in the nation.
+Originally from Virginia, she holds a BA in History with a minor in Business from Mary Baldwin University.
+Her coursework specialized in military history as she was also an active cadet in the Virginia Women’s Institute for Leadership, the only all-women’s Corps of Cadets in the nation.
 In 2017, she moved to Laramie to start and run two small businesses in Albany County.
-She has also worked at the Wyoming Territorial Prison State Historic Site as a visitor services specialist and curatorial assistant.
-Her favorite historic site is the Fossil Cabin in Rock River, Wyoming.
+In 2024, she received a Master’s in Business Administration from the University of Wyoming.
+She serves on the board of the Wyoming Territorial Park Historic Association and as the Wyoming Director of the Lincoln Highway Association.
+Her favorite historic site is the Fossil Cabin in near Medicine Bow, Wyoming.

 Board of Directors